-- The school will make every effort to ensure that parents/caregivers are informed of relevant assessment and qualifications information. - There will be an NCEA assessment and careers information evening for families. - All students and their families will receive NCEA progress reports in Terms 1, 2 and 3, WHICH WILL SHOW ALL Internal Assessment results. - Any student that fails an achievement or unit standard will be placed on Academic monitoring and a formal letter will be sent home.
+- The school will make every effort to ensure that parents/caregivers are informed of relevant assessment and qualifications information. - There will be an NCEA assessment and careers information evening for families. - All students and their families will receive NCEA Academic transcripts in Terms 1, 2 and 3, WHICH WILL SHOW ALL Internal Assessment results and external standards entered. - Any student that fails an achievement or unit standard will be placed on Academic monitoring and a formal letter will be sent home.